Blue-Beaker/zenscript-bracket-completion/README.md

 ## Setup
 1. Install Crafttweaker on your Minecraft instance.
 2. Copy one `dumper_xxx.zs` script (the one that matchs your Minecraft version) from this repository, to `.minecraft/scripts/` folder.
 Create the folder if it isn't there.
-3. Launch Minecraft with CraftTweaker and the script at least once.
+3. Launch Minecraft with CraftTweaker and the script loaded at least once.
-4. Configure `zsbc.path` in VSCode, point it to your `crafttweaker.log`.
+4. Configure `zsbc.path` in VSCode workspace preferences, point it to your `crafttweaker.log`.